Sir Stanley Matthews(1915–2000)

 Sir Stanley Matthews, CBE

-The Hanley barber's son who played top-flight English football until he was fifty, was knighted while he was still playing, and won the 1953 FA Cup Final at Wembley in a comeback for the ages now known by his name.
+The Hanley barber's son who played top-flight English football until he was fifty, was knighted while still playing, and won the 1953 FA Cup Final in a comeback the country named after him.

-Stanley Matthews was born on 1 February 1915 in Seymour Street, Hanley, one of the six towns of the Staffordshire Potteries, second of four sons of Jack Matthews, a barber and a featherweight prize-fighter known on the local circuit as the *Fighting Barber of Hanley*.
-His father set up the rope on a small piece of waste ground behind the shop and ran the four boys through running, skipping, weight training and shadow-boxing from when each could walk.
-Stanley joined the ground staff at Stoke City Football Club at fourteen as an office boy in 1929, signed amateur forms at fifteen, and made his first-team debut at seventeen on 19 March 1932 against Bury at the old Boothen End ground at the Victoria Ground.
-He played his last first-team match for Stoke on 6 February 1965 at the same ground, five days after his fiftieth birthday, against Fulham.
+Stanley Matthews was born on 1 February 1915 in Hanley, one of the six towns of the Staffordshire Potteries, the son of a barber and prize-fighter who ran his four boys through running, skipping and shadow-boxing from the time each could walk.
+Stanley joined the ground staff at Stoke City at fourteen, made his first-team debut at seventeen in March 1932, and played his last first-team match for Stoke in February 1965, five days after his fiftieth birthday.
 The thirty-three years between were the longest first-class career in the history of English football.

 The first decade made the technique.
-The right-wing position in 1930s English football was specialist work: small, quick, two-footed, able to beat a full-back on the outside with the right foot and on the inside with a feint that drew the leg before the body.
-Matthews built a single move on that base which the game came to call the *Matthews dribble*.
-He would shape to take the ball outside, halt, drop the left shoulder, transfer his weight in a single half-step to the outside foot, draw the defender's stance with him onto that wrong foot, and at the moment of commitment cut back inside on the other foot and accelerate.
+On the right wing he built a single move the game came to call the Matthews dribble: a shape to go outside, a halt, a drop of the shoulder, the defender's weight drawn onto the wrong foot, and the cut back inside and away.
 The full-backs could not stop knowing it was coming and could not stop being beaten by it.
-He played the move at international level for England from 1934, won fifty-four caps over twenty-three years (still the longest international career of any England player), and was selected as the first Footballer of the Year in 1948 and the first European Footballer of the Year in 1956.
+He won fifty-four caps for England over twenty-three years, the longest international career of any England player, and was the first Footballer of the Year in 1948 and the first European Footballer of the Year in 1956.

-His marriage to Betty Vallance, who had been his Stoke City landlady's daughter and the dressing-room secretary at the Victoria Ground when he was sixteen, lasted fifty-four years and produced two children; she died in 1999.
-He died at the North Staffordshire Royal Infirmary in Stoke on 23 February 2000, eighty-five years old, after a short illness.
-The funeral cortège ran from his sister's house in Lightwood to Stoke Minster, lined the whole way by mourners; his ashes are buried under the centre circle of the Britannia Stadium (now bet365 Stadium), the home ground of Stoke City.
-The Matthews name in its dominant English form, the patronymic of the gospel Matthew rooted in the Welsh March border counties, carries him on the right wing for as long as the moves that beat full-backs are remembered.
-The statue of him outside the bet365 Stadium has his right boot in the air in the half-shape of the dribble he never had to teach the country to name.
+He died at Stoke on 23 February 2000, eighty-five years old.
+The funeral cortège, lined the whole way by mourners, ran to Stoke Minster, and his ashes lie under the centre circle of Stoke City's ground.
+The Matthews name, the patronymic of the gospel Matthew rooted in the Welsh-March counties, carries him on the right wing for as long as the moves that beat full-backs are remembered.
+The statue outside the stadium has his right boot in the air, in the half-shape of the dribble he never had to teach the country to name.

 Achievements

-- ·Played his last first-team match for Stoke City on 6 February 1965, five days past his 50th birthday
+- ·Played his last first-team match for Stoke City on 6 February 1965, five days past his fiftieth birthday

 Where this story lives